 What this book actually does is teach you how to listen to your intuition and stop living in denial.
 DeBecker found that many instances of child abuse by neighbors, babysitters, and dare care providers were preventable if the parents had just paid attention to the little signals.

-My favorite example from this book is when he talks about how a old man who's been your neighbor for years starts giving your young daughter candy if she'll kiss him first.
+For example what if the old man nextdoor starts giving your young daughter candy, but only if she'll kiss him on the cheek first.
 You say to yourself, "he's just lonely, it's harmless".
 But if you have to rationalize a behavior, that means you see something wrong!
 It's a real eye-opener and something I would highly recommend for all parents.